athrey-navda/api-ticket-management/README.md

 }
 }

-# 1.5 Get All Staff
+# 1.5 Get All Support Staff

-Endpoint: /api/users/staff
+Endpoint: /api/users/support
 Method: GET
-Description: Retrieves all staff.
+Description: Retrieves all support.
 Accessible only by admin.
 Responses:
 200 OK
 {